OCaml Coding Information

 • For Mac users, the above requires Homebrew (a package manager for Linux-ish libraries) so here is a more detailed suggestion of some copy/paste that should work.

-• Mac without homebrew installed:/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" will install Homebrew
+• Mac without homebrew installed:/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" will install Homebrew.
+Follow the instructions of things to copy/paste into your shell to complete the setup.

-• Mac with Homebrew already installed: brew update; brew install gpatch; brew install opam
+• Mac with Homebrew already installed, or if you just installed as per above: run brew update; brew install gpatch; brew install opam

 • For Windows you should use WSL2, the Windows Subsystem for Linux.
 It creates a Linux-like system from within Windows.